thlorenz/lib.asm/README.md

 In order to debug the routines you should first clone this repository or download the included `Makefile`.

-Each file will hold one routine and you can create an executable with a `_start` entry for debugging by supplying a `debug_<routine name>=1` environment variable.
+Each file will hold one routine.
+Most include a `_start` entry for testing and you can create an executable via `make
+<id>`.

-For example to create an executable `strlen` that runs tests when executed or debugged, do: `make debug_strlen=1`.
+For example to create an executable `strlen` that runs tests when executed or debugged, do: `make strlen`.

 ## routines